pandashashwat97/SwiftUISpeechToText/README.md

 1. Add two privacy properties into the info list of your SwiftUI Project
 ![image](https://github.com/pandashashwat97/SwiftUISpeechToText/assets/82383705/9211fda0-f62b-4d67-b798-69e2d6ad7be9)

-//Start by importing SwiftUISpeechToText
+Start by importing SwiftUISpeechToText

 2. import SwiftUISpeechToText

-//Create a StateObject
+Create a StateObject

 3. @StateObject var speechRecognizer = SpeechRecognizer()

-//Start transcribing
+Start transcribing

 4. Call function: speechRecognizer.transcribe()

-//Stop transcribing
+Stop transcribing

 5. Call function: speechRecognizer.stopTranscribing()

-//Converted Text
+Converted Text

 6. Use speechRecognizer.transcript as the converted text string

 For more details about implementation please import and checkout the below project: